wzly-wrks/WhatStock/README.md

-# LootLedger - Whatnot Inventory Management Application
+# WhatStock - Whatnot Inventory Management Application

 A comprehensive inventory management application designed for Whatnot marketplace sellers to track collectibles, manage sales, and export listings in Whatnot's CSV format.
-LootLedger helps you manage your collectibles efficiently and grow your business.
+WhatStock helps you manage your collectibles efficiently and grow your business.

 ## Overview

-LootLedger provides sellers with an intuitive platform to:
+WhatStock provides sellers with an intuitive platform to:
 - **Catalog items** with photos, pricing, conditions, and tags
 - **Track inventory** with real-time statistics and analytics
 - **Manage sales** with buyer information and sold item tracking